-Featuring works by: Jason Craighead & Arden Bendler-Browning
+A Review of Artists Jason Craighead & Arden Bendler-Browning by Keisha Lambert

 Tinney Contemporary is excited to share with you the works of Jason Craighead and Arden Bendler-Browning in the simultaneous shows ‘Invisible Audience’ and ‘Places to Be.’
 Each of these painters hone expressive mark-making and have an energy that draws the viewer in.
 Their marks exude liveliness and emotions that cannot be contained by words alone.
 Inspiration ranges from their past reflections, internal experiences, and the technological world.
 Craighead’s body of work seems to envelope not only himself but also how he exists in the space around him.
 Whereas Bendier-Browning’s work is an interpretation of how she exists through the space and time and the memories that arise as a result.

 Detail of ‘Personal Perception’, Craighead 2019

 ‘Invisible Audience’ is the first body of work Craighead has produced since relocating to his Brooklyn-based studio.
 With this relocation from his long-time studio in North Carolina, Craighead began to question who it is that he creates for?
 The simple answer is himself.
 The more labyrinthine answer is the “Invisible Audience” that is humanity as a whole, present and future.

 Detail of ‘Beyond Time’, Craighead 2019

 Once in front of Craighead’s work, the viewer is rewarded with a cacophony of naturally ambiguous mark-making laced within each piece.
 These marks are an account of Craighead allowing himself patience to let the work first speak to him and fuel his process.
 It is apparent in the intentionality behind his brushstrokes and the limitedness of his color palette.
 It is the act of listening, absorbing, and responding.
 These layered marks are full of energy and friction, fueled by emotion.